fverse/salt/README.md

 ## Install

-Run the following commands to download from your terminal:
+Run the following commands for your OS:

 ```sh
 # macOS Apple Silicon